Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Enables or disables the flood publishing behaviour for all p2p subnets.
+Enables or disables the flood publishing behavior for all p2p subnets.
 When enabled, the mesh is used when propagating messages from other peers, but a peer's own messages will always be published to all known peers in the topic in.
 The default is `true`.

 ### `p2p-interface`, `p2p-interfaces`